Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 </div>

 > [!NOTE]
 > **Honesty first.** Every feature described below is backed by code that actually exists in this repository.
-Anywhere a claim couldn't be verified against the codebase, you'll see a clearly marked `> TODO` block instead of invented functionality.
-TODOS > Functiomalities maybe added later.
+Anywhere a claim couldn't be verified against the codebase, you'll see a clearly marked `> TODO` block instead of invented functionality.| TODOS >Functionalities maybe added later.

 ---